 Texas law does not require a license to practice nutrition in Texas.
 However, the State of Texas does have a license for RDNs and many employers in Texas may require licensure to perform their job duties.
 Texas has title protection, which prohibits unlicensed individuals from using the terms “Registered Dietitians” or “RD” unless they are registered by CDR.
 Information on licensure for the State of Texas can be found on the Texas Department of Licensure and Regulation website.
 States vary in the requirements to practice nutrition and title protection.
 Please see the Commission on Dietetics Registration for more information on licensure and other requirements for each state.

 Per HB1508, Texas Occupation Code, Chapter 53, if you have been convicted of an offense, then you may be ineligible to be licensed through the State of Texas.
-Please see the Dietetic Internship Handbook for more information
+Please see the Dietetic Internship Handbook for more information.

 Application Process

+The Dietetic Internship uses Dietetic Inclusive Centralized Application Service (DICAS) for the application process.
 The fee to use DICAS is $50 for the application and $25 for each additional application.
-There is a $65 charge for computer matching through D&D Digital.

 There is no separate application fee for the SFA DI program.